nilsmartel/Exercises/README.md

-# Codewars
+# Exercises

-Solutions to codewars problems
+this is just solving some code problems for fun